 LPR has the ability to recognize new vehicles without state-issued license plates.
 If you have a new vehicle with a temporary paper license, please enter the number on your temporary license plate when registering your vehicle online.
 Once your DMV-issued license plates have arrived, you will be required to immediately update your information on My UC Merced Parking portal Failure to add the new vehicle license plate information may result in a citation.

 Your information can be viewed and updated via My UC Merced Parking portal.
 You will be asked to log in with your UC Merced Net ID and password.
 Vehicles associated with a valid permit appear in green on the homepage of your parking portal.

 Multiple Vehicles/Temporary Vehicles

-Individuals are allowed to register multiple vehicles under the same virtual permit.
-The LPR technology will recognize the first vehicle on campus as valid, but any additional vehicles found on campus at the same time, under the same virtual permit, will be subject to citation.
+Individuals are allowed to have only one vehicle register to virtual permits.
+Any additional vehicles found on campus at the same time, under the same virtual permit, will be subject to citation.

 Individuals are allowed to add/remove vehicles to their parking permit at any time; this includes loaner vehicles and rental cars.
 It is important that you remove vehicles from your account as soon as your use of the temporary vehicle has ended.